A novel measurement of the neutron magnetic form factor from A=3 mirror nuclei

 The functional form of the MEC to the inelastic model~\cite{Bosted:2012qc} was not intended to cover the low-$\omega$ side of the QE peak, and gives an unrealistically large contribution, especially at low $Q^2$.
 To avoid a large over-subtraction, we modified MEC contribution using different cutoff functions that reduced the low-$\omega$ contributions, as described in the Supplemental Material~\cite{supplemental}.
 We compared these results to subtractions using no MEC and calculations~\cite{priv_MEC} based on Ref.~\cite{PhysRevC.104.025501}.
-While the calculated MEC were smaller then our modified parmaterization, they yielded a somewhat larger correction due to the difference in the isospin structure.
+While the calculated MEC were smaller than our modified parmaterization, they yielded a somewhat larger correction due to the difference in the isospin structure.
 For the final results, we take the ratio based on our intermediate truncated MEC parameterization~\cite{supplemental}, applying a 100\% uncertainty on the MEC subtraction, which roughly covers the range of all of the methods discussed above.

 We extract $\sigma_{en}$ by multiplying the extracted value of $\sigma_{en}/\sigma_{ep}$ by the proton cross section from the parameterization of Ref.~\cite{arrington:2007ux} that does not include corrections for two-photon exchange (TPE), taking a 1\% uncertainty on the value of $\sigma_{ep}$.
-We then apply TPE corrections to the extracted $\sigma_{en}$, based on the calculations from Ref.~\cite{Arrington:2011dn} ($\sim$0.5\%) to obtain $\sigma_{en}$ in the Born approximation.
-We subtract the charge contribution to the elastic cross section (typically 5\% of the total) using the value and uncertainty of $\gen$ from Ref.~\cite{ye17} to obtain $\gmn$.
+We then apply TPE corrections to the extracted $\sigma_{en}$, based on the calculations from Ref.~\cite{Arrington:2011dn} (0.5\% for these kinematics) to obtain $\sigma_{en}$ in the Born approximation.
+We subtract the contribution to the elastic cross section from $\gen$ (typically 5\% of the total) using the value and uncertainty of $\gen$ from Ref.~\cite{ye17} to obtain $\gmn$.